-After breakfast in the city centre we left Strahan.
-Our next destination were the Montezuma Falls.
+After breakfast in the city center, we left Strahan.
+Our next destination was the Montezuma Falls.
 We had planned to drive the off-road track, which starts south of Roseberry, to the falls.
-According to a sign at the entrance (and our guide-book) this track is classified as ‘moderately difficult’.
+According to a sign at the entrance (and our guide-book), this track is classified as ‘moderately difficult’.
 Either there was some heavy rain at this place during the last days or the Tassies have a completely different conception of a ‘moderately difficult track’.
 I have some experience in off-road driving, both from my main job as an automotive engineer and from owning and driving a modified Range Rover Classic for some years, but this track was definitely one of the most demanding ones (not counting off-road parks or competitions where getting stuck or using winches is just a standard situation).

 But again no paradise without … You can probably imagine what’s coming now.
 Right, the ground and bushes were covered by leeches.
 And finally my daughter Linnéa had one on her feet already stuck and sucking her blood.
-After our last encounter at the Styx River we were prepared and always carried a salt cellar.
+After our last encounter at the Styx River, we were prepared and always carried a salt cellar.
 We quickly put some salt on the leech.
 The truth is, it was probably half of the content of the salt-cellar, thinking the more the merrier.
 A few seconds later the leech fell off.
-During the whole time Linnéa stayed very cool.
+During the whole time, Linnéa stayed very cool.
 And I was very proud of her.

 Since Linnéa was asking every few minutes when we will finally start to decorate the Christmas tree, we went back to the campground.
-We brought some Christmas tree decoration and battery powered LED lights from Germany for Christmas Eve.
+We brought some Christmas tree decoration and battery-powered LED lights from Germany for Christmas Eve.
 After choosing a nice tree close to our tent that looked at least a little bit like a European fir-tree Linnéa started enthusiastically with the decoration.
-Afterwards we did a short walk around the campground and just at that moment Santa Claus arrived at our tent and we missed him ;-).
+Afterward, we did a short walk around the campground and just at that moment Santa Claus arrived at our tent and we missed him ;-).
 Luckily he left some nice presents under the Christmas tree for us.

 Linnéa got a dolphin and was very happy.

-After the gift giving on Christmas Eve we changed our dirty hiking trousers and muddy boots to some less dirty hiking trousers and sneakers and went to the exclusive White Gum restaurant in the Mountain Chalet where we had booked a table.
+After the gift-giving on Christmas Eve, we changed our dirty hiking trousers and muddy boots to some less dirty hiking trousers and sneakers and went to the exclusive White Gum restaurant in the Mountain Chalet where we had booked a table.
 The venison plate and the duck breast were tasty but the vegetarian plate was rather mediocre and the appetizers were served after the main course.

-Before we went to bed we enjoyed our illuminated christmas tree in front of our tent.
+Before we went to bed we enjoyed our illuminated Christmas tree in front of our tent.

-After a short breakfast we went with the shuttle bus to the Dove Lake where we started for the Crater Lake Circuit Tour (Dove Lake – Wombat Pool – Crater Lake – Crater Falls – Ronny Creek).
+After a short breakfast, we went with the shuttle bus to the Dove Lake where we started for the Crater Lake Circuit Tour (Dove Lake – Wombat Pool – Crater Lake – Crater Falls – Ronny Creek).
 The tour gives a nice impression of the Cradle NP and takes about three hours.

 We had an early dinner at the pub of the Cradle Mountain Lodge (steak and burger) and then went back to the campground where we played some games in the recreation room while charging the camera batteries.

-On the short one hour walk to the falls we saw some extremely colorful mushrooms.
+On the short one hour walk to the falls, we saw some extremely colorful mushrooms.

 Our next stop was the campground in Corinna.
 The campsites are beautifully located in dense rainforest in front of the Pieman River with many wild animals like wallabies and possums running around.
 But the provided wooden platforms were only usable for very small tents.
 We had to camp on the road with our large tent.

-Corinna has only a few houses, one large building with a hotel and restaurant, some small cabins which can be rented and a ferry station to the road to Zehan.
-Nevertheless I really like this place.
+Corinna has only a few houses, one large building with a hotel and restaurant, some small cabins which can be rented, and a ferry station to the road to Zehan.
+Nevertheless, I really like this place.
 It has a great atmosphere and conveys a feeling of wilderness.

-After a very good steak at the restaurant we ended the day with three short walks: Burrowing Crayfish Walk (5 min.), Old Telegraf Hill Walk (45 min.) and Huon Pine Walk (20 min.).
+After a very good steak at the restaurant, we ended the day with three short walks: Burrowing Crayfish Walk (5 min.), Old Telegraf Hill Walk (45 min.), and Huon Pine Walk (20 min.).

-You could book some organized tours in Corinna with the Arcadia II boat on the Piemann River.
+You could book some organized tours in Corinna with the Arcadia II boat on the Pieman River.
 But we didn’t do this because they stop only for a few minutes at the Lovers Falls and I wanted to have more time to explore this area and take some pictures of the falls.

 It took us about 45 minutes to Lovers Falls.
 The creek there is extremely beautiful but difficult to photograph.